 by Edwin Berry, PhD, CCM

-I submitted this preprint to an Elsevier journal.
+I submitted this preprint to an Elsevier journal on September 29, 2017.
 Therefore, the present copyright does not allow republication or reposting.
 If Elsevier accepts my preprint, I will pay the Open Access fee and post the Elsevier publication identifier here.
 At that time, the copyright will change to allow use as described at the end of this post.

 This preprint represents my climate research over the past year and is a significant improvement over my previous post “Why our CO2 emissions do not increase Atmosphere CO2.”